-On various dates during the year ended December 31, 2018, the Company issued convertible notes for net proceeds of approximately \$5.7 million which contained varied terms and conditions as follows: a) maturity dates ranging from 2 to 12 months; b) interest rates that accrue per annum ranging from 4% to 15%; c) convertible to the Company's common stock at issuance at a fixed rate of \$7.50 or convertible at variable conversion rates either after 6 months after issuance or in the event of a default.
+On various dates during the year ended December 31, 2019, the Company issued convertible notes for net proceeds of approximately \$6.6 million which contained varied terms and conditions as follows: a) maturity dates ranging from seven days to 12 months; b) interest rates that accrue per annum ranging from 3% to 15%; c) convertible to the Company's common stock at issuance at a fixed rate of \$2.50 to \$7.50 or convertible at variable conversion rates either after 6 months after issuance or in the event of a default.
 Certain of these notes were issued with shares of common stock or warrants to purchase common stock that were fair valued at issuance dates.
-The aggregate relative fair value of \$450,671 of the shares of common stock or warrants to purchase common stock issued with the notes was recorded as a debt discount and amortized over the term of the notes.
-We then computed the effective conversion price of the notes, noting that no beneficial conversion feature exists.
-We also evaluated the convertible notes for derivative liability treatment and determined that the notes did not qualify for derivative accounting treatment as of December 31, 2018.
+The aggregate relative fair value of the shares of common stock or warrants to purchase common stock issued with the notes of \$448,589 was recorded as a debt discount and amortized over the term of the notes.
+During the year ended December 31, 2019 we have also evaluated our convertible notes (upon issuance or modification) for any beneficial conversion feature ("BCF") reporting the BCF as additional paid in capital and debt discount of \$558,903.
+Finally, we evaluated our convertible notes for derivative liability treatment on an on-going basis and have determined that all our notes did not qualify for derivative accounting treatment at December 31, 2019.
+In the year ended December 31, 2019 the amortization of debt discount on convertible notes was \$1,257,567.

-The specific terms of the convertible notes and outstanding balances as of December 31, 2018 are listed in the tables below.
+The specific terms of the convertible notes and outstanding balances as of December 31, 2019 are listed in the tables below.